 Awards for new research projects have been announced by the New Hampshire Center for Multiscale Modeling and Manufacturing of Biomaterials (NH BioMade).
 Led by the University of New Hampshire, NH BioMade is supported by the National Science Foundation to advance the design and manufacture of biomaterials used in medical applications such as orthopedic implants, trauma fixation hardware, scaffolding for tissue engineering, and biomedical sensors, and to address industry and clinical needs.

 The NH BioMade Research Seed Funding Opportunity provides up to $50,000 for faculty and research associates at New Hampshire universities and colleges to conduct pilot projects.
-The following projects were initiated in 2020 after a competitive review process.
-A Request for Proposals (RFP) for new projects will be issued in November for awards in 2021.
+The following projects were awarded after a competitive review process.
+A Request for Proposals (RFP) for new projects will be issued in November for awards in 2023.
 To sign up for notice of the RFP, email firstname.lastname@example.org.

 2020 NH BioMade Research Seed Funding Awards: